nabil-alsayed/IntelliBreeze/README.md

 1. **`MOSFET Transistor`**
    - `IRF530N` (or any n-channel MOSFET)
      - The MOSFET is an essential component for controlling the fan speed.
 The IRF530N is recommended due to its compatibility with the Wio-Terminal's maximum 5V voltage output.
 It is crucial to use an n-channel MOSFET for this application, as it operates with lower gate voltage.
+[Here](https://www.nextpcb.com/blog/how-does-a-mosfet-work) is a more detailed description of how a MOSFET transistor works.

 2. **`Wio-Terminal`**
     - The Wio-Terminal serves as the central controller for the smart fan system.
 Its 5V output voltage is compatible with the MOSFET's gate voltage requirements.